Blog

 Understanding Algae

-Algae (plural) are common in swimming pools that struggle with chlorine efficiency, sanitizer killing speed, and high phosphates.
-This article is an overview of what algae are, and how to kill and prevent algae from taking over your swimming pool.
+This article provides an overview of algae and explains how to kill and prevent them from taking over your swimming pool.

 Read More